In-depth discussions with the bands and artists that make the music

 Musical roots in Canada, making the move to Los Angeles in the mid-90s, Courtney Love and Mandy Moore are just part of the story.

-Revisit the 1996 album Fever In Fever Out by Luscious Jackson with a little help from lead singer/bassist Jill Cunniff
+We revisit the 1996 album Fever In Fever Out by Luscious Jackson with a little help from lead singer/bassist Jill Cunniff

 A story of line-up changes, building recording studios, surviving a house fire, and scoring an unexpected local radio hit.